 Don’t expect instant results if you have a persistent problem, these tips might take a few weeks to improve things.
 If you are consistent with them your sleep quality should gradually improve.
 This will then help to increase your energy levels and make a real difference to how you feel in general.

-Bear in mind that for some people, insomnia could be a kind of revenge for suppressed thoughts or questions of conscience and life problems that need to be tackled.
+Bear in mind that for some people with sleep disorders, insomnia could be a kind of revenge for suppressed thoughts or questions of conscience and life problems that need to be tackled.
 Long term sleep problems can affect your physical and mental health, so it’s worth investigating whether there might be psychological reasons for your lack of sleep as well as the other things mentioned here.

 Eating sleep-friendly foods at the right time and correcting any imbalance or nutritional deficiencies can also help you get a good nights sleep.
 Try to make sure you have some protein and healthy fats at every meal.
 Reduce your intake of sugar and refined carbohydrates such as cake and biscuits which can cause blood sugar imbalance.
 This is especially important if you are trying to lose weight.